Setting up a trading subsidiary for academy trusts

 VAT implications

-VAT is often an afterthought when it comes to academy trust trading.
 It is important to remember that VAT is a tax on supplies so you need to look at your activities to determine how they should be treated for VAT.

 Price lists for activities such as lettings or catering provision tend to be agreed well in advance of any VAT considerations.
 If subsequently you realise VAT is chargeable it can clearly erode margins (depending on whether you can pass to the end user) and/or impact on the deliverability of the business plan if increased prices impact on sales.

-It may be necessary to explore whether to register for VAT, or become part of a VAT group with the academy trust.
+It may be necessary to explore whether to register for VAT or become part of a VAT group with the academy trust.

 Setup

-Other factors that will need to be considered:
+Other factors to consider

-• suitable contractual terms and conditions for the proposed activities;
+• Suitable contractual terms and conditions for the proposed activities

-• insurance arrangements.
+• Insurance arrangements.

 Conclusion